e271828e/Flight.jl/docs/notes/design/framework_design.md

 instance), ultimate fallback the zero-argument constructor `T()` — which is where well-behaved constrained types already put their valid default (`RQuat()` = identity; the `@kwdef` convention supplies it broadly).
 No method → build error naming the face and the type.
+Synthesis never meets an abstract type: root slots are concrete by §13.2's tight-bound rule, and abstract entries only occur on component-fed inputs, which the probe sources from upstream products.
 Physically silly values are acceptable by
 construction: the probe checks types, and return types that depend on input *values* are type instabilities (banned by the branch-shape rule); the §4.3 write-side granularity corollary keeps root slots predominantly scalar, so the